Baria massacre: Killings

-On 14 May at around 1 pm, local collaborators Awal, Hakim Uddin and Majid Mian led a contingent of around 500 Pakistani soldiers from the army cantonment at Bhawal estate to Baria.
+On 14 May at around 1 pm, help of Awal nearly 500 Pakistani soldiers from the army cantonment at Bhawal estate to Baria.
 After entering the village, the troops spread out in all directions and opened fire on the villagers.
 Many died on the spot while others were seriously injured.
 The perpetrators looted the houses and set most of them on fire.
 Some of the villagers attempted to flee by crossing the Belai beel.
 The troops opened fire on them as well.
 The belongings of the fleeing villagers were looted by the Pakistan army and the collaborators.
 The army shelled a water pump at the Belai beel mistaking it as a cannon.

 The mayhem continued till 6 pm.
 At around 7:30 pm there was a heavy downpour.
 The indiscriminate shooting left around 200 villagers of Baria and Kamaria dead, including women and children.
 Hundreds of people were wounded in the gun fire.